MelchizedekMunene/MelchizedekMunene/README.md

-👋 Hi, I'm Richnond Koome — a Software Engineer from Nairobi, Kenya, specialising in full-stack web development and mobile applications.
+👋 Hi, I'm Richmond Koome — a Software Engineer from Nairobi, Kenya, specialising in full-stack web development and mobile applications.
 🔭 What I build:

 Full-stack web apps with React, Next.js, Node.js, and PostgreSQL